FREE SHIPPING on most orders over $150. Read more.

 Our bleached imported beeswax is very similar to our natural imported beeswax except that it is a beautiful ivory color instead of the typical golden color of beeswax.
-It is a blend of our beeswax and up to 8% paraffin.
+It is a blend of pure beeswax and up to 8% paraffin.
 Because it contains paraffin, it is considered a non-cosmetic grade beeswax.
 We sell it in convenient, one pound, filtered and ready-to-use blocks – no further processing is necessary.
 Not only does it have a beautiful off-white creamy tone, it also has a slight sweet honey aroma.

 We often get questions from our customers on how this beeswax is bleached.
 This is a natural process without the use of any harmful chemicals.
 Here is a description of the process it goes through: